ypindi/Own_LAMP_Server_hosting_Wordpress/README.md

-# Own LAMP Server on Rocky Linux 8.10
+# Own LAMP Server hosting WordPress on Rocky Linux 8.10

 ## 1 Introduction
 This Project aims to create a LAMP server out of a virtual disk image (VDI).
 This VDI has a configuration file for Virtual Machine (VM) box - native linux virtualization environment.